Kathleen Cody (actress)

-Kathleen Cody (born October 30, 1954), often credited as Kathy Cody, is an American actress.
+Kathleen Cody, often credited as Kathy Cody, is an American actress.
 She is best known for her role as the characters Hallie Stokes and Carrie Stokes, on the television series Dark Shadows, appearing from June 1970 through April 1971.
 Her career in film and television lasted over 30 years.

-Early life

-Kathleen Cody was born on October 30, 1954, in the Bronx, New York.
-She is the daughter of James and Mary Cody.
-She attended Manhattan's Professional Children's School.

-When she was 18 years old, Cody moved from New York to Los Angeles to pursue her acting career in a greater capacity.
-She appeared in over ten television network series and seven major motion pictures.

 Career

 Modeling

 Cody appeared in her first television commercial when she was six months old and continued to work steadily as a child fashion model.
 She appeared in television commercials, including one with Louis Armstrong.
 She also appeared in commercial advertisements and on magazine covers, modeling for New York photographers, including Richard Avedon and Francesco Scavullo.

 Theatre

 When Cody was seven years old, she was cast in the theatre production of Uncle Willie, with Menasha Skulnik at the Coconut Grove Playhouse in Miami, Florida.

 In 1963, at the age of nine, Cody was named one of the original cast members of the Broadway show Here's Love, appearing in the role of Hendrika.
 The musical production was written by Meredith Willson, who earlier wrote The Music Man and The Unsinkable Molly Brown.
-Here's Love was an adaptation of the film Miracle on 34th Street and was introduced at the Sam S. Shubert Theatre on Broadway in NYC.
+Here's Love was an adaptation of the film Miracle on 34th Street and was introduced at the Sam S. Shubert Theatre on Broadway in New York City.
 Cody's costars included Janis Paige, Craig Stevens, Laurence Naismith, Fred Gwynne, and Dom DeLuise.
 During the play, Cody had a duet on the song, "The Bugle", with Naismith, who played the role of Kris Kringle.
 Cody remained with the production for the entire run, last appearing on July 25, 1964, when the play eventually closed after 334 shows and two previews.